wundergraph/cosmo/README.md

 make full-demo-up
 ```

 It can take a few seconds (~30s) until all services are up and running.
-A seed container will create a default user for you.
+A seed container and few migrations are running in the background to bootstrap the platform.
+They might restart a few times until the database is ready.
+You can check the status of the services by running `docker-compose -f docker-compose.full.yml ps`.

 2. Now, you can create a small demo project and start the router and subgraphs: